DFife99/Top-Watch/README.md

 * As a user i wish to be able to contact customer support quickly, incase i have any issues or general help.

 * As a frequent buyer, i wish to be able to recieve discounts for multiple times of purchasing.

+### Sorting

+* As a shopper i wish to be able to sort the page by price so i can budget properly.

+* As a shopper i wish to be able to sort the page by make, so i can select my favourite and familiar devices first.

+* As a shopper i wish to be able to sort the page by release, so i can select newest products.

 ---